RIKEN-RCCS/RAPTOR/Readme.md

   ...
 ```

-At compile time, RAPTOR will replace the call to `__enzyme_truncate_op_func` with a version of `foo` with floating-point operations truncated to the specified precision.
+At compile time, RAPTOR will replace the call to `__raptor_truncate_op_func` with a version of `foo` with floating-point operations truncated to the specified precision.